poleomanta/TRAlNS/README.md

 ### Usage

-After cloning and cd-ing the repo, create a `.env` file with your OpenRouteService API key in the `src/backend` directory (there's an example file),
+After cloning and cd-ing the repo, create a `.env` file with your OpenRouteService API key in the `src/backend` directory (there's an example file).

 To run the backend: